This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

-- Tell your caregiver if you are allergic to any medicines.
+- Tell your healthcare provider if you are allergic to any medicines.
 Tell him about any medical conditions you may have, such as diabetes or a bleeding disorder.

 - You may need to have blood tests, chest x-rays, or a CT scan.
-Ask your caregiver for more information about these tests.
+Ask your healthcare provider for more information about these tests.
 Write down the date, time, and location of each test.

 The day of your procedure: